 Jess Phillips: Let's Be Honest

-MP Jess Phillips takes us on a whistle-stop tour of British politics over the past 14 years, looking at chaos, culture wars and her enduring faith in democracy.
+MP Jess Phillips takes us on a whistle-stop tour of British politics and her enduring faith in democracy, in conversation with Rebecca Jones.

 From culture wars to clickbait, it’s fair to say that politics has lost some of its integrity, and we’ve all suffered as a result.
 If it hadn’t nearly wrecked the country with calamitous consequences in every sector of public life, it would almost be funny.
 We’ve let our standards drop – but we deserve better.